Best Ways to Find Your Linux Distribution Name and Their Version

 There are many ways to find the Linux distribution name and version.
 You might ask, why I want to know this basic things?

-We have four major distributions such as RHEL, Debian, openSUSE & Arch Linux.
+We have four major distributions such as Red Hat (RHEL), Debian, openSUSE and Arch Linux.

 Each distribution comes with their own package manager which help us to install packages on the system.

 If you don’t know the distribution name then you wont be able to perform the package installation.